Kaitiaki Tēpu Kai

-Waiters/waitresses serve food and drinks in restaurants, hotels, clubs or other eating places.
+Waiters/waitresses serve food and drinks in restaurants, hotels, clubs and other eating places.

-They may also receive tips from customers, but it is up to the cafe/restaurant manager whether the tips are kept by individuals, or divided equally among staff.
+They may also receive tips from customers, but the cafe/restaurant manager decides if the tips are kept by individuals or divided equally among staff.

 What you will do

 Waiters/waitresses may do some or all of the following: